LDAP & Directory Services

 -

-Go to Directory Services > Tools to test your DS configuration.
+Go to Directory Services > Sync Test to test your DS configuration.

 -

-If the test results are satisfactory, enable the LDAP profile under Directory Services > Overview to synchronize the users and groups of the directory server.
+If the test results are satisfactory, enable the LDAP profile under Directory Services > Profiles to start synchronizing the users and groups.

 Feature Activation